encukou/cpython/Doc/c-api/unicode.rst

       This is not checked; if the value is incorrect then the behavior is undefined.

-   .. c:macro:: PyUnicode_USE_ITEMS

-      *subtype* must have the :c:data:`Py_TPFLAGS_ITEMS_AT_END` flag
-      and must have :c:member:`!PyTypeObject.tp_basicsize` set to 1.

-      The variable-sized portion of the instance will be reserved for internal use.

    .. impl-detail::

       If the :c:data:`!PyUnicode_CONSUME_BUFFER` and
       :c:data:`!PyUnicode_EXTRA_NULL_TERMINATOR` flags are given, and *kind*
       matches *max_char*, the *buffer* will not be copied.

-      Otherwise, if :c:data:`PyUnicode_USE_ITEMS` is given, then CPython will avoid an extra allocation.

       If the :c:data:`PyUnicode_USE_MAX_CHAR` flag is not given, CPython will do an *O*\ (*n*) scan to determine the necessary storage size.